Neuchâtel: Notable people

 The de Castello family, a French noble family, including winemakers Hubert de Castella and Paul de Castella, is from Neuchâtel.
 The de Montmollin family, including the Protestant minister David-François de Montmollin, are also from the town.
-Frédéric Louis Godet (1812-1900) was another Swiss Protestant theologian who was born and died in Neuchâtel; as was Jean-Frédéric Osterwald (1663–1747), a further Protestant pastor.
+Frédéric Louis Godet (1812–1900) was another Swiss Protestant theologian who was born and died in Neuchâtel; as was Jean-Frédéric Osterwald (1663–1747), a further Protestant pastor.

 French counter-revolutionary Louis Fauche-Borel was born and died in Neuchâtel, and François Bigot, the last Intendant of New France, relocated to there after being exiled from France.

 Abraham Louis Breguet, the founder of the Breguet watch company and an esteemed inventor, often regarded as the father of modern horology, was born in Neuchâtel.
 The company still maintains its headquarters at L'Abbaye, about 40 km southwest of Neuchâtel.

 The psychiatrist and psychoanalyst Silvio Fanti was born in Neuchâtel in 1919.
 He founded and developed Micropsychoanalysis, a new school of psychoanalysis.
 Another important psychiatrist, Gottlieb Burckhardt, practiced in Neuchâtel.
 Alexander Agassiz (1835–1910), was an American scientist and engineer from the town.

 Didier Burkhalter, 94th President of the Swiss Confederation was born in Neuchâtel, as was Logitech founder Daniel Borel.

 Footballers Max Abegglen, Jayson Leutwiler, and Yann Kasaï, as well as Swiss Olympic field hockey player Albert Piaget were all born in Neuchâtel.
 It is also the current residence of French tennis players Richard Gasquet, Gilles Simon and Florent Serra, as well as the Mexican Formula 1 driver Sergio Pérez, and the artist and designer Ini Archibong.
 Anthropologist, artist, and filmmaker Véréna Paravel was also born in Neuchâtel.
 It is the birthplace of explorer and lecturer Raphaël Domjan.
+Swiss World Cup alpine ski racers and siblings Loïc and Mélanie Meillard were born in Neuchâtel.